Obama wants to keep pressure on Syria as diplomatic option pursued

 House Democratic leader Nancy Pelosi said the Russian proposal was a validation of Obama's efforts to take action against Syria.
 "I think this is a victory for President Obama if it is real," Pelosi told reporters.

-Kerry will travel to Geneva, Switzerland, on Thursday to meet Russian Foreign Minister Sergei Lavrov to discuss the Syrian chemical weapons proposal, U.S. officials said.
-Kerry told lawmakers he expected to get proposals from Lavrov on Tuesday on securing the chemical weapons.

 The House hearing turned contentious at times.
-Kerry tangled with Republican Jeff Miller of Florida over whether the Senate delayed its Wednesday vote on the resolution to explore diplomacy or because the administration did not have the support to pass it.
+Kerry tangled with Republican Jeff Miller of Florida over whether the Senate delayed its vote to explore a diplomatic alternative or because the administration did not have the votes.

 Kerry accused Miller of wanting to play politics.
 "I'm not being political, Mr. Secretary," Miller said.
 "It's the truth.
 They don't have the votes.
 Read any newspaper in this country and you will find that out."